 The callsign G3EKL was previously held by the late Major Ray Webb, a well-known local radio amateur.
 When CRDARS was formed, our members suggested we commemorate Ray by adopting his old callsign.
 Thanks to the kind permission of Ray’s family and Ofcom, Ray’s callsign can once again be heard on the amateur bands.

 Before operating an amateur radio transmitter, you must first have a licence, issued by Ofcom.
-In order to obtain a licence, you must complete a series of assessment tasks with an RSGB-registered assessor, and sit a multiple choice examination.
+In order to obtain a licence, you learn a bit about the hobby and how to use radio equipment, including a transmitter.
+You can study on your own, or get help from one of our registered trainers.
+Once you have proved that you know enough (by passing a simple multiple choice examination), you can apply for your Foundation Licence (the first of three tiers of licence).
 More details are available from the training section of the RSGB web site.

 At CRDARS, we’re able to provide a variety of training and assessment services to our members.
-For Foundation and Intermediate licence candidates, we have several RSGB-registered assessors, who can either provide one-to-one tuition, or can simply take you through the required assessments if you prefer to study the majority of the course material in your own time.
+For Foundation and Intermediate licence candidates, we have several RSGB-registered assessors, who can either provide one-to-one or group tuition, or can simply provide help when you need it if you prefer to study the majority of the course material in your own time.

-For candidates who wish to sit the Advanced exam and qualify for a full licence, we recommend an online course, run by Steve Hartley (G0FUW).
-This course usually runs a few times each year.
-The couse does not appear to have an official web site, however enrolment information is periodically posted on the RSGB’s GB2RS news pages, on the RSGB or Steve Hartley’s Twitter pages.
+For candidates who wish to sit the Full exam and qualify for the highest tier of licence, we recommend the Bath Based Distance Learning (BBDL) online course, run by Steve Hartley (G0FUW) and a group of about 15 tutors spread around the UK.
+BBDL usually run a course for the Full licence at least once each year.
+You can find more about BBDL courses here, or ask at our club as one of our members is a BBDL tutor.
+Enrolment information is periodically posted on the RSGB’s GB2RS news pages, on the RSGB or Steve Hartley’s Twitter pages.

-We hope to have Hudswell Village Hall registered as an examination venue shortly.
-Candidates will be required to pay their own RSGB examination fees, as well as cover the cost of hiring the hall for the duration of the exam.
+We hope to have Hudswell Village Hall registered as an examination venue shortly, although many candidates now prefer to sit exams online.
+Candidates will be required to pay their own RSGB examination fees, (as well as cover the cost of hiring the hall for the duration of the exam if they wish to sit a paper exam).

 GB3IR is a 2m repeater located in Richmond, North Yorkshire.
 It is Internet linked, using both IRLP and Echolink.
 Full details regarding the repeater, including a coverage map and guidance regarding the Internet linking features can be found on the GB3IR web site.